paultcochrane/paultcochrane/README.md

 I’m based in Germany :de: but am originally from New Zealand :new_zealand:; I’m fluent in both English and German.

-I’m available for freelance contractor work.
-Contact me via email at <a href="mailto:paul@peateasea.de">paul@peateasea.de</a> and let’s discuss how I can help you solve your business’ hairiest problems. :boom:
+I’m available for freelance contractor work. :mailbox: Contact me via email at <a href="mailto:paul@peateasea.de">paul@peateasea.de</a> and let’s discuss how I can help you solve your business’ hairiest problems. :boom: